Agent Skills: Feature Documentation Generation & Verification

 Feature Documentation Generation & Verification

-Generate comprehensive feature documentation following project conventions and folder structure.
+Generate feature docs following project conventions.

-find docs/business-features -name "README.*.md" -type f | head -5
+GOLD STANDARD: Search existing feature docs: find docs/business-features -name "README.*.md" -type f | head -5

 [CRITICAL] MANDATORY CODE EVIDENCE RULE